 budget metering extension the management of measurement overhead becomes more explicitly and direct.

 budget metering extension assumes a probe (method) measurement cost of 1 unit of the (wall)

 clock.time meter.
-Effectively metering an instrumented method invocation costs 1 microsecond though in reality the cost is ~120 nanoseconds (on modern bare-metal hardware) with most of that time attributed to the underlying clock counter access performed twice.
+Effectively metering an instrumented method invocation costs 1 microsecond, though, in reality, the cost is ~120 nanoseconds (on modern bare-metal hardware) with most of that time attributed to the underlying clock counter access performed twice.
 For a method to be metered its “typical” inclusive metered execution time is multiplied by a budget % (default 10%).
 If the result of the budget calculation is greater than the unit cost, default 1, then the probe is metered but only if the budget for the caller, if any, allows for it.
 So for a method to be metered its typical execution time would need to be at least 10 microseconds (10% of 10 is 1).
-With a budget allowance of 1 there will be no metering of instrumented methods calls (callees) as the budget is used up immediately with the measurement of the caller method.
+With a budget allowance of 1, there will be no metering of instrumented methods calls (callees) as the budget is used up immediately with the measurement of the caller method.
 The budget is constantly refined and updated as the thread moves up and down the call stack – both depth and breadth.

 The goal of the

 budget metering extension is to limit the measurement that occurs within the execution of a method.
 So if a service entry point method has a typical execution time of 1,000 microseconds then the maximum number of method measurements will be 100 (10% of 1,000).
-In most enterprise Java applications, especially those using the Spring Framework and/or Servlet filters, the methods close to the entry point are pass through methods with very little self (inherent) time.
-This would normally present a problem in applying the
+In most enterprise applications, especially those using the Spring Framework and/or Servlet filters, the methods close to the entry point are pass through methods with very little self (inherent) time.
+This would normally present a problem in employing the

 budget extension as such pass through methods would consume the budget allowance before the call path (or trace) got further and deeper down in the call stack but with the